mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 1. How many readers are interested in this topic?
 1. Do I have a way of reaching them?

-Question #2 is important, as it would have saved me the three months I spent writing "Hiring Content Writers: A Guide for Small Businesses."
-(TODO: link) There are plenty of people interested in that topic, but I have no way of reaching them.
+Question #2 is important, as it would have saved me the three months I spent writing, ["Hiring Content Writers: A Guide for Small Businesses."](http://blog:1313/hiring-content-writers/) There are plenty of people interested in that topic, but I have no way of reaching them.

 This small bit of extra planning made a huge difference in my readership.
 In 2019, my articles attracted an average of 5,000 readers in their first week.
 In 2020, this jumped to 25,000.
 Eight of my nine blog posts reached the front page of Hacker News, and four of them reached the #1 slot.